ABbiodiversity/recurring/offset/README.md

 source("functions.R")
 ```

-__Step 2.__ Define variables for your project.
+### Step 2.
+Define variables for your project

 The date/time and coordinate specifications will make sure that required predictors are extracted in the way that match the estimates.

 - the species ID need to be a single 4-letter AOU code (see `getBAMspecieslist()` for a full list)
-- date/time/lat/long can be single values or vectors (shorter objects recycled)
+- coordinates and time:  can be single values or vectors (shorter objects recycled)
+  - `dt`: date, ISO 8601 in YYYY-MM-DD (0-padded)
+  - `tm`: time, ISO 8601 in hh:mm (24 hr clock, 0-padded)
+  - `lat`: latitude [WGS84 (EPSG: 4326)]
+  - `lon`: longitude [WGS84 (EPSG: 4326)]
-- duration/distance can be single value or vector (recycled as needed)
+- methods descriptors: can be single value or vector (recycled as needed)
+  - `dur`: duration in minutes
+  - `dis`: distance in meters

 ```R
 ## species of interest